 Should my child get the vaccine?

-Children five years old and up have been approved by the FDA and CDC to receive the Pfizer vaccine under an emergency authorization.
-Additional studies are underway for children under 5 years old.
+Children 6 months old and up have been approved by the FDA and CDC to receive the Pfizer and Moderna vaccine under an emergency authorization.

 Is there a new, more dangerous strain of COVID-19?